-The level of sugar in your bloodstream is called your blood glucose level.
+The amount of sugar in your bloodstream is called your blood glucose level.
 When you are living with a condition such as diabetes, it's important to keep your blood glucose at a healthy level.
 The food that you eat and how much you exercise can affect the level positively or negatively — exercise and blood sugar work together.

-When you have diabetes, it's important to understand how the foods you eat can affect your blood glucose:1
+When you are living with diabetes, it's important to understand how the foods you eat can affect your blood glucose:1

 - High fiber, starchy carbohydrates, such as whole wheat bread or legumes, are broken down into sugars and absorbed more slowly, helping to keep your blood sugar level smoother throughout the day.